GodotMisogi/johnny/content/post/panel-methods/index.md

 ## Boundary Layer Equations

-The boundary layer equations are obtained via the defect formulation and the thin shear approximations of the Navier-Stokes equations.
+The thin shear boundary layer equations are obtained via the defect formulation and the thin shear approximations of the Navier-Stokes equations.

 $$
 \begin{aligned}